juliocesarlq/juliocesarlq/README.md

 I have substantial experience with Python, JavaScript, C++, Swift, and Java coding languages.
 In addition, many of the tools and libraries that are used with them, such as Flask and React.
 Please take a look at some of my projects on github! ✌🏼

 ## 📫 How to reach me:
-- ✉️ send me an <a href="mailto:juliocesarlopez@me.com?subject=👋🏼 Hey Julio, I checked out your site&body=I thought we could possibly work together on.....">email</a>
+- ✉️ send me an <a href="mailto:juliocesarlopez@me.com?subject=👋🏼 Hey Julio, I checked out your github&body=I thought we could possibly work together on.....">email</a>
 - 🌎 visit my personal <a href="https://juliocesarlq.github.io"> site</a>
 - 💼 lets chat on <a href="https://www.linkedin.com/in/julio-ces-lopez">LinkedIn</a>